SK8-PTY-LTD/SK8Tech_Document/en/team/software/README.md

 Email is the most common tool at workplace, it's also the least used tool at SK8Tech.
 Find out [Why](emaill.md).

 1. [Asana](asana.md) - Project Management
-Asana is the project management tool.
+The one and only official project management tool.

 1. [SK8Drive](ownCloud.md) - File Sharing
-For file sharing.
+File sharing with ease of mind.

 1. [Chrome](chrome.md) - Browser
 For everything

 1. GitBook Editor - Documentation
-For Documentation
+Start writing.

 # Communication